Indoor Air Quality (IAQ)

 Some information used is courtesy of SpareTheAir.com, see here.

-The Ontario Building Act made having an Heat Recovery Ventilation (HRV) System a requirement in every new home since January 1st, 2017
+The Ontario Building Act made having an Heat Recovery Ventilation (HRV) or an Energy Recovery Ventilation (ERV) System a requirement in every new home since January 1st, 2017

 What is Sick Building Syndrome?